Virendra Kumar Sakhlecha

 Virendra Kumar Sakhlecha (4 March 1930 – 31 May 1999) was an Indian politician who served as the 10th Chief Minister Of Madhya Pradesh from 18 January 1978 to 19 January 1980.
 He was a leader of the Bharatiya Janata Party.
-He hailed from Mandsaur district.
+He hailed from Neemuch District (then part of Mandsaur district).
+The Govt.
+Medical College in Neemuch was named after him in 2024.

 Career

 Sakhlecha was born on 4 March 1930.
 He came close to the Rashtriya Swayamsevak Sangh at a tender age and joined Sangh in 1945.

 He was made Leader of the Opposition in the Madhya Pradesh Legislative Assembly in 1962 by Kushabhau Thakre when Jana Sangh won 41 MLAs to the 288-seat assembly.

 In 1967, Govind Narayan Singh an Indian National Congress candidate along with Vijayaraje Scindia rebelled against Dwarka Prasad Mishra and formed a new political party known as the Lok Sewak Dal and became the Chief Minister of Madhya Pradesh as the leader of a coalition, known as the Samyukta Vidhayak Dal which included Jana Sangh also.
 Sakhlecha was named the Deputy Chief Minister of the state from 30 July 1967 to 12 March 1969.

-In 1971 Madhya Pradesh Legislative Assembly election, he lost an election to Kanhiyalal Nagauri a Congress candidate.
+In the 1972 Madhya Pradesh Legislative Assembly election, he lost an election to Kanhiyalal Nagauri a Congress candidate.
 Sakhlecha was sent to Rajya Sabha.
 During the Indian Emergency, he went to jail under Maintenance of Internal Security Act.

 Post Emergency, Kailash Joshi was made the Chief Minister of Madhya Pradesh and Sakhalecha became number two in the government but in January 1978, Sakhalecha became Chief Minister of Madhya Pradesh.

 In January 1980, Jana Sangh removed Sakhalecha and replaced Sundar Lal Patwa as Chief Minister which lasted for 28 days as Indira Gandhi returned to the center and sacked the Patwa government in Madhya Pradesh.